 As mentioned, about 30 million people in the United States have at least one debt in collections, and nearly one in five (19.5%) credit reports contain one or more medical collections tradelines.
 Nearly one in four (24.5%) contain one or more non-medical collections tradelines.
 But how much money do consumers typically owe in various industries?
 The statistics surrounding the prevalence of unpaid bills and amounts owed are startling:

 - Credit Card Debt: The average household in the U.S. has approximately $15,000 in credit card debt.
-In September 2017, 7 million credit cards originated, with an aggregate credit limit of $29.2 billion.
-This is a 15.5% decrease in year-over-year originations.
+In April 2019, 9 million credit cards originated, with an aggregate credit limit of $34.6 billion.
+This is an 8% increase in year-over-year originations.

 - Student Loans: Graduates in the U.S. today graduate with an average of $29,000 in student loan debt.
-In September 2017, 5 million student loans originated, with an aggregate volume of $19.8 billion, marking a 0.2% decrease in year-over-year originations.
+In April 2019, nearly half a million student loans originated, with an aggregate new loan volume of $6.6 billion, marking a 2.8% decrease in year-over-year originations.

-- Auto Loans: In September 2017, 2 million auto loans originated, resulting in $49.7 billion in new loans, marking a 1.1% decrease in year-over-year originations.
+- Auto Loans: In April 2019, 3 million auto loans originated, resulting in $52.8 billion in new loans, marking a 3.6% increase in year-over-year originations.

 Often, unforeseen changes in financial circumstances, such as the unexpected loss of a job, can suddenly leave families unable to pay those monthly bills, resulting in a default.
 If the consumer doesn’t become current with a defaulted account or loan within a reasonable period of time, the account is often sent to collections.
 In the case of credit card debt, credit card companies often have their own in-house collections operations, and collections activities begin immediately following a missed payment.

 The Federal Reserve Bank of New York also compiles data surrounding consumer debt.
-The Federal Reserve Bank of New York’s Center for Microeconomic Data released a Household Debt and Credit Report for the third quarter of 2017, finding that household debt has reached a new peak driven primarily by gains in mortgage, motor vehicle, and student loan debt, “rising $116 billion to reach $12.96 trillion, $280 billion above the previous 2008 third quarter high.”
+The Federal Reserve Bank of New York’s Center for Microeconomic Data released a Household Debt and Credit Report for the fourth quarter of 2019, finding that household debt has reached a new peak driven primarily by gains in mortgage, motor vehicle, and student loan debt, “increased by $193 billion, or 1.4 percent, to reach $14.15 trillion in the fourth quarter of 2019.”

 Auto Lending Practices Impact Delinquencies

 Household debt overall has been on the rise since mid-2013.
-Growth in auto lending is a big contributor to this increase, as auto loan balances have been growing steadily for 26 consecutive quarters, attributed in part to record numbers of new auto loan originations.
-Following a dip in sales in the first half of 2017 after several years of growth, in September 2017, the automobile sector rebounded with the fastest rate of sales in 12 years, and sales in October 2017 remained strong, as well.
-By the end of October, 18 million vehicles had been sold and loan originations in Q3 were on par with these sales figures.
+Growth in auto lending is a big contributor to this increase, as auto loan balances have been growing steadily for several years.
+The average new account balance reached $22,232 in the third quarter of 2019, a year-over-year growth of 3.3%.
+Auto originations are also growing, with a year-over-year growth rate of 4.3% in the third quarter of 2019, representing 7.5 million new accounts.
 Other trends in motor vehicle lending include:

-- The number of subprime auto loan originations increased in 2016, despite rising delinquencies.
+- The number of subprime auto loan originations increased in 2016, despite steady delinquency rates.

 - There was a slower rise in auto loans to borrowers with lower credit scores in 2017 compared to 2016, although the number of loans to subprime borrowers continues to rise.